aoropeza/collie-docs/readme.md

 - [vscode-plantuml](https://github.com/qjebbs/vscode-plantuml) plugin for visual studio code to view diagrams at design time

-Open the terminal and run the following commands to start compiling the documentation
+Open the terminal and run the following commands to start compiling the documentation.

 ```bash
 npm i -g c4builder